 The Wesleyans have been developing and working a plan for Detroit for the past five years.
 The suggestion was presented to the group that we learn of their plan and adopt their philosophy as the basis for our GWA plan for Detroit.
 Richard Meeks, Mark Judkins, and Mick Veach) presented what they were doing.

 The initial plan for Detroit involved two intersecting circles: one representing a church and the other community development work.
 After they had worked the plan for a few years, they added a third circle-education.
 The Community Development Plan is based on the work of Christian Community Development Association with headquarters in Chicago, Illinois.
 The eight philosophical concepts of CCDA were reviewed with the group.
 These concepts address the wholistic approach.

+We also discussed the danger of working with secular urban renewal groups and models because they typically do not value the people already in the neighborhood and are mostly concerned with renovation and bringing in new people, they are not talking about redemption and raising up the existing residents.
+We need to both renovate and redeem and focus on all people not just the new ones with wealth and affluence moving in.
+In connection with the secular urban renewal group, we had some information about Purpose Built Communities.
+Additionally information is needed to see how they really approach the residents of the communities they assist.

 After a question and answer period, the group moved to formalize itself in two ways: write a statement describing who we are and create the next steps for what we do.